phlowers/mechaphlowers/docs/user_guide/ug_input.md

 The following example shows how to add a wind load on the cable.

-!!!
-Parameters unit
+!!! note "Parameters unit"

     The ice_thickness and wind_pressure are in meters and Pascal respectively.
     The format of those vectors is span oriented: their size is the same than the section but the last value is not used That's why we put `np.nan` at the end.

-!!!
-Wind direction convention
+!!! note "Wind direction convention"

     Another attention point is that the wind load can be negative, which means that the wind is blowing in the opposite direction of the line.
 The sign convention is parameterized by wind_direction ("clockwise" or "anticlockwise").
     If "clockwise": towards user (right), if "anticlockwise": away from user (left).
 Default to "anticlockwise".